legislation

 We do not define "opposition" as us versus them, left versus right, rural versus city, Republican versus Democrat, or liberal versus conservative.

+Below are examples of inaccurate statements about the issue and about previous breeder legislation.
 We've provided factual responses to opposing statements below.

 For further discussion about opposing views, go to Contrasting Beliefs.